RealImage/bifrost/README.md

 ![My First CA](docs/my-first-ca.jpg)

+Bifrost is a minimal Certificate Authority that issues X.509 certificates for mTLS client authentication.

 Bifrost provides simple mTLS authentication and transport encryption to web apps.
-It identifies clients uniquely by mapping ECDSA public keys to UUIDs.
+It identifies clients uniquely by mapping an ECDSA public key to a UUID within a namespace.
-Bifrost CA namespaces are unique UUIDs.
-So one client public key may have different UUIDs in different namespaces.

 ## Releases